-But fresh flowers can become an expensive habit very quickly if you're not careful, which is why the (re-)emergence of dried flowers is a welcome trend.
-Not only do they add a little something-something to any room you're in, they are low maintenance, work in spaces with little natural light and are environmentally friendly.
+Spring has finally sprung and our Instagram feeds are filled with mood-boosting bouquets.
+But while fresh flowers are a dreamy edition to any room, they can also quickly become an expensive habit, which is why the (re-)emergence of dried flowers is a welcome trend.
+Not only do they add a little something-something to any space you're in, they are low maintenance, work in rooms with little natural light and are environmentally friendly.

 If you're feeling really adventurous you can always dry your own.
 Florist Catherine Foxwell says that flowers like gypsophila, thistles, hydrangea, lavender and statice are all great for drying as "they keep their shape and are easily accessible".
 To dry them successfully, she advises: "Strip the lower foliage, secure in a bundle of 5-8 stems and tie with a rubber band or string.
 Hang the bundle upside down from a hook or coat hanger in a dark, dry, well-ventilated area out of sunlight."

 In two to three weeks (less if the weather's hot) the flowers will be completely dry and ready to be displayed around your home.